What is performance marketing?Definition, Types & Examples (2026)

 Social Media

-With over 58.4% of the world's population on social media, these platforms are a goldmine for boosting brand reach.
+With over 5.4 billion people — roughly 64% of the global population — on social media in 2026 (DataReportal), social platforms remain the highest-volume performance channel for consumer brands.
 Designing solid social media strategies on popular platforms such as Instagram, Pinterest, Facebook and TikTok and directing interested users to a relevant campaign can do wonders for your brand.
-What's more, you only pay when a user completes an action you want them to carry out - visiting your website, downloading your newsletter, etc!
+What's more, you only pay when a user completes an action you want them to carry out — visiting your website, downloading your newsletter, etc.

 Targeting Search Engine Results